awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-targetgroup.md

 ## Properties<a name="aws-resource-elasticloadbalancingv2-targetgroup-properties"></a>

 `HealthCheckEnabled`  <a name="cfn-elasticloadbalancingv2-targetgroup-healthcheckenabled"></a>
 Indicates whether health checks are enabled\.
 If the target type is `lambda`, health checks are disabled by default but can be enabled\.
-If the target type is `instance` or `ip`, health checks are always enabled and cannot be disabled\.
+If the target type is `instance`, `ip`, or `alb`, health checks are always enabled and cannot be disabled\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)